 We will offer three testing sessions per year that will last two weeks each.
 The testing sessions will start approximately two weeks after the end of each semester, so you have some time to go over the course materials and prepare.
 You can either choose to take the proctored exam immediately after finishing a class, or complete several classes before registering to take the exam for a course.
 If, for example, you need to travel to reach the nearest test center, you may choose to take all five proctored exams during the same testing session.

-arrow_drop_down When is the summer 2017 testing session? ¶
+arrow_drop_down When is the fall 2017 testing session? ¶

 arrow_drop_down When can I register for the proctored exam? ¶